 1 large egg, lightly beaten

-4 oz mozzarella cheese, freshly grated and divided (low-fat cheese is fine)
+4 oz mozzarella cheese, freshly grated and divided (low-fat cheese is

 1/2 teaspoon dried Italian herb seasoning, divided